calagator/calagator/INSTALL.md

 You should setup a firewall to protect the ports that the Solr search service runs on.
 These ports are described in the `config/sunspot.yml` file.

-### acts_as_solr

-Optional search engine that uses the `acts_as_solr` gem.
-Requires additional setup, dependencies and service.
-Provides relevance-based sorting.
-Provides substring matches.
-However, has severe performance problems that may slow down creating and editing records.

-To use, you will need to [install Java 1.6.x](http://www.java.com/getjava), a programming language used to run the search service.

-You will then need to initially populate your records by running a command like:

-    bundle exec rake RAILS_ENV=production solr:rebuild_index

-You can start the Solr search service a command like:

-    bundle exec rake RAILS_ENV=production solr:start

-You can stop the Solr search service a command like:

-    bundle exec rake RAILS_ENV=production solr:stop

-You should setup a firewall to protect the ports that the Solr search service runs on.
-These ports are described in the `config/solr.yml` file.

 Feedback wanted
 ---------------